 For updated news on local, state and federal employment law issues, please visit our blog at: KansasEmploymentLawBlog.com.

 Update your FMLA policies and forms with Foulston Siefkin's 2013 FMLA Compliance Manual & Forms.

 Foulston Siefkin offers its clients a full-service employment and labor law practice, with attorneys experienced in a wide range of employment practice areas including:

 Foulston Siefkin has a long history of representing clients in employment related litigation matters.
 We defend federal claims arising under numerous laws, including Title VII of the Civil Rights Act, the Americans with Disabilities Act, the Age Discrimination in Employment Act, Equal Pay Act and the Family and Medical Leave Act.
-We also encounter state law employment claims under numerous theories, including breach of implied contract, workers compensation retaliation, and whistleblowing.
+We also encounter state law employment claims under numerous theories, including breach of implied contract and whistleblowing.
 We strive to provide our clients with outstanding legal services at a reasonable cost.
 Our litigation practice includes the use of legal assistants when appropriate and advanced information technology.
 While we prepare our cases as though they will be tried, we are proud of our record of obtaining summary judgment or dismissal of many of the employment lawsuits we handle.